 Invoice2go is designed to help you stay organized, save time, get paid faster, and win more business, and your monthly report is intended to help you think about accomplishing your goals in each of these areas.

-Your monthly revenue table shows a comparison of two rows of data:
+Your monthly sales table shows a comparison of two rows of data:

 - The total number of invoices that you sent in a given month, and the total value of those invoices.